kivra/toybox/readme.md

         <Button${props}>
           ${children}
         </Button>`,
-      variant: "filled", // Optionally, you can switch to another background on the codeTemplate. render({ boolean, text, segment, button }, action) {
+      variant: "filled" | "transparent", // Optionally, you can switch to another background on the codeTemplate. render({ boolean, text, segment, button }, action) {
         // This will add a control button but will not add any extra props in `codeTemplate` button('Click on me', () => alert('Hello!'));